InsideOut Institute Logo

 Treatments for Bulimia Nervosa (BN) and Binge Eating Disorder (BED)

-Research suggests that a range of psychological therapies such as Cognitive Behaviour Therapy (CBT), Dialectical Behaviour Therapy (DBT) and Interpersonal Therapy (IPT) are effective.
-Ongoing medical monitoring by a GP and nutrition support with a Dietitian is also important.
+Ongoing medical monitoring by a GP and nutrition support with a Dietitian is important.

-Guided self-help has also been shown to be effective for BN and BED.
+For adults, Guided self-help has also been shown to be effective for BN and BED.
 In guided self-help, the person works with a trained clinician to implement a CBT based self-help program.
+Cognitive Behaviour Therapy enhanced for eating disorders (CBT-E) has been shown to be the most effective for treatment of bulimia nervosa and binge eating.
+Dialectical Behaviour Therapy (DBT) and Interpersonal Therapy (IPT) are also effective.

 Treatment may be provided individually, in groups or through guided self-help programs.